maxtkc/mvths-wiki/docs/017-ohms-law.rst

 pressure limiting current.
 In other words, the ratio of voltage (V) over resistance (R) is directly proportional to current (I) or (V/R = I).
 More generally this relationship is represented at V = IR.
 In this lesson, round your measurements for current to the nearest thousandth.
+Copy and complete the following table in your notebook.

 .. figure:: images/image35.png
    :alt: